MaryBruff/H8rAid/docs/README.md

 <h2  id="wins">💪🏻 Wins </h2>

-- Making a multi page application using React and Router
-- Proper interceptions and stubbing using Cypress
-- Implemenitng search functionality
+- Incorporating Auth0
+- Being able to work together in a way that was cohesive and cooperative
+- Understanding the Wikipedia API and its various parameters
+- Learning about DOMPurify which sanitizes HTML and prevents XSS attacks

 <h2  id="future-ideas">💡 Future Ideas </h2>